Maurizio Cattelan: Retrospectives

 A major retrospective titled All, assembling 130 objects of Cattelan's career since 1989, opened in 2011 at the Solomon R. Guggenheim Museum, New York.
 On the occasion of the exhibition, Cattelan announced his early retirement.

-In 2016 the Monnaie de Paris his retrospective of his work titled Not Afraid of Love.
+In 2016, the Monnaie de Paris his hosted a retrospective of his work titled Not Afraid of Love.

 Biennials

 Cattelan has participated in the Venice Biennale (1993, 1997, 1999, 2001, 2003, 2011), Manifesta 2 (1998), Luxembourg, Melbourne International Biennial 1999, and the 2004 Whitney Biennial in New York.

 Art market

 At a Sotheby's auction in 2004, Cattelan's Ballad of Trotsky (1996), a taxidermic horse suspended by ropes from a ceiling, was sold for $2 million, a record for the artist.

 Recognition

 Cattelan was a finalist for the Guggenheim's Hugo Boss Prize in 2000, received an honorary degree in Sociology from the University of Trento, Italy.
 In 2004, he was awarded the Arnold Bode prize from the Kunstverein Kassel, Germany.
 A career prize (a gold medal) was awarded to Maurizio Cattelan by the 15th Rome Quadriennale.
 On 24 March 2009, at the MAXXI Museum of Rome, singer and musician Elio came to receive the prize, claiming to be the real Cattelan.
+In 2025, Cattelan won the 2026 Preis der Nationalgalerie (Prize of the National Gallery); an exhibition of his work accompanying the prize will be shown at the Neue Nationalgalerie during Berlin Art Week in September 2026.